isomerpages/nparks-gardening/page-index/pests/_posts/2023-09-21-post-Pests.md

 	<li><input type="checkbox" id="accordion7">
 		<label for="accordion7">Snails and slugs</label><div>
 <img title="Snail on a pot.
 Photo by Zara Chin." src="/images/Biodiversity/snail%20on%20pot_zarachin.jpg">
 <p><a href="/page-index/pests/grasshoppers-crickets-and-katydids/"></a><a href="/page-index/pests/snails-and-slugs/">Snails and slugs</a> are nocturnal pests that will use their rough tongues to rasp leaves and young shoots of plants, and are capable of eating whole seedlings overnight.
-Leaves attacked by snails and slugs will have patchy holes, with the leaves closest to the ground eaten first.</p>
+Leaves attacked by snails and slugs will have patchy holes, with the leaves closest to the ground eaten first.
+They are usually the most active during the rainy season.</p>
 </div></li></ul>
 <br>
 </section>